justin-tay/aws-ca/README.md

 | Revoke Client                   | `/revoke`                         |
 | OCSP Responder                  | `/ocsp`                           |

+Note that as API Gateway only supports HTTPS endpoints, the OCSP Responder is a HTTPS uri.

 ## Configuration

 | Environment Variable         | Description                                                                    | Default                     |